brunolellis/MATERA_TALENT_POOL/README.md

 Please, copy and paste the definition on [Swagger Editor](https://editor.swagger.io/) for better visualization.

+## docker-compose: how to run

+There are 2 docker containers: one responsible to start the api, using java 8 and spring (port 8080); and another one responsible for storing data using MySQL (port 3306).
+They should be started together: using `docker-compose`.

+Let's create our artifact `employees-api.jar` running:

+    mvn clean package

+Now to start our environment:

+    docker-compose up

+To stop the whole environment, either press `Ctrl+C` or run:

+    docker-compose stop

+To start everything again:

+    docker-compose start

+To remove everything:

+    docker-compose down

 ## REST operations using curl

 #### creating an employee